tumf/local-logs/README.md

 - **Grafana**: Visualization platform
 - **Loki**: Log aggregation system
+- **WebSocket**: Server for sending logs to Loki via WebSocket
 - **Nginx**: Reverse proxy for accessing services

 ### Nginx Configuration

-Nginx is configured to proxy requests to both Grafana and Loki, allowing access through a single port.
+Nginx is configured to proxy requests to Grafana, Loki, and the WebSocket server, allowing access through a single port.

 ### Adding Loki as a Data Source in Grafana